Forms that cover most personnel matters at UWA can be accessed by category or by a A to Z listing.

 All staff and students at UWA are expected to conduct themselves in a manner consistent with the principles, values, and behaviours within these codes.

-HR provides comprehensive recruitment and selection tools including process maps describing every stage from workforce planning to appointment, and guides for chairs of selection panels.
+HR provides comprehensive recruitment and selection tools describing every stage from workforce planning to appointment and onboarding.

 The University has an Interfaith Calendar which details the key dates for the major religious groups on campus.